Could you break down and discuss the working mechanism of a combustion engine?

 3. Power Stroke: When the piston reaches the top of its stroke, the spark plug (in a spark-ignition engine) ignites the compressed air-fuel mixture, causing an explosion.
 This explosion forces the piston back down, generating power.

 4. Exhaust Stroke: The exhaust valve opens, and the piston moves back up, pushing the burned gases out of the combustion chamber and into the exhaust system.
+This process is repeated continuously, with each piston in the engine going through these four strokes in a specific sequence.

 The power generated by the combustion process is transmitted to the vehicle's wheels through a transmission system, ultimately propelling the vehicle forward.